A Complete Guide to Property Taxes in South Carolina

 Property Tax Rates: South Carolina Property Taxes by County

-Each county takes certain state requirements into consideration when they calculate their property tax rates, such as the lower taxation of residential versus commercial properties.
+Each county takes certain state requirements into consideration when calculating their property tax rates, such as the lower taxation of residential property versus commercial properties.
 (More on that later.)
-Even though South Carolina property taxes are consistently low relative to the national average, some counties impose higher taxes so that they can offer more in-depth services.
+Even though South Carolina property taxes are consistently low relative to the national average, some counties impose higher taxes to offer more in-depth services.

 You’ll find the three highest property tax rates in: